Google Flights – Complete Guide to find the cheapest deals!

 - Connecting airports

-Once you are ready your flight simply click on “Select flight”.
-TIP.: If you are not in a hurry and can book your flight later on you can turn on “Track prices” icon to monitor the lowest price for this itinerary and Google Flights will automatically inform you about any price drop on your selected route and travel dates.
+TIP: If you don’t need to book immediately, and can book your flight later, you can turn on the “Track prices” icon.
+This will monitor the lowest price for this itinerary and Google Flights will automatically inform you of any price change on your selected route and dates.

 Google Flights will offer a direct booking with the airline or via their preferred booking agents.
 At this point, it is worth price checking with Skyscanner or Kayak to see whether they can offer an even lower price via other OTAs.
 Google Flights only allows booking with global leading OTAs, in most cases.

 Remember that the cheapest does not mean the best, and you should always book your flight with a reliable company.
 If you do not know which one to use, you can see reviews of the travel agencies at Trustpilot.
 If there is no noticeable price difference then booking directly with the airline is always the safest option.

 Google Flights is an extremely powerful tool to find the cheapest flights offering unique options such as searching to/from multiple airports.
 The flight search load times are lightning-fast as you would expect from the largest search engine.
 The map view is intuitive and helpful for even a technophobe.

 But, there are still some things they could improve on that you should consider when using the site for your own cheap flights.
 In many cases, it does not offer you the cheapest option.
 Nor does it show error fare deals.
 Sometimes it displays unavailable deals too which can be frustrating.
 Being aware of these slight limitations well help you to use Google Flights as one tool in your armoury.
 When these are inevitably improved on by Google though, Google Flights will be the undisputable ultimate flight search tool and the only search you’ll need to do.

 Is there something you would like to add or have any questions?
 Feel free to contact us at info (at) flynous.com.